P. V. Narasimha Rao

+In 2024, he was posthumously awarded the Bharat Ratna, India's highest civilian award, by the government of India.
+In 2025, his portrait was unveiled at Raj Bhavan on the eve of the his birth anniversary by the Governor of Telangana Jishnu Dev Varma.

-Early life
+Early life and background

 P. V. Narasimha Rao was born on 28 June 1921 in a Telugu Niyogi Brahmin family in the village of Laknepalli village of Narsampet mandal, Warangal district of present-day Telangana (then part of Hyderabad State).
 His father Sitarama Rao and mother Rukma Bai hailed from agrarian families.
-Later he was adopted by Pamulaparthi Ranga Rao and Rukminamma and brought to Vangara, a village in Bheemadevarpalle mandal of present-day Hanamkonda district in Telangana when he was three years old.
+Later, he was adopted by Pamulaparthi Ranga Rao and Rukminamma and brought to Vangara, a village in Bheemadevarpalle mandal of present-day Hanamkonda district in Telangana when he was three years old.
 Popularly known as P. V., he completed part of his primary education in Katkuru village of Bheemdevarapalli mandal in Hanamkonda district by staying in his relative Gabbeta Radhakishan Rao's house and studying for his bachelor's degree in the Arts college at the Osmania University.
-P. V. Narasimha Rao was part of Vande Mataram movement in the late 1930s in the Hyderabad State.
+He was part of Vande Mataram movement in the late 1930s in the Hyderabad State.
 He later went on to Hislop College, now under Nagpur University, where he completed a master's degree in law.
 He completed his law from Fergusson College in Pune of the University of Bombay (now Mumbai).

 Along with his distant cousin Pamulaparthi Sadasiva Rao, Ch.
 Raja Narendra and Devulapalli Damodar Rao, P. V. edited a Telugu weekly magazine called Kakatiya Patrika in the 1940s.
 Both P. V. and Sadasiva Rao contributed articles under the pen-name Jaya-Vijaya.
 He served as the Chairman of the Telugu Academy in Andhra Pradesh from 1968 to 1974.

+He had wide interests in a variety of subjects (other than politics), such as literature and computer software (including computer programming).
+He spoke 17 languages.

+Rao died in 2004 of a heart attack in New Delhi.
+He was cremated in Hyderabad.